Generated regional Oregon river scene for Deschutes River Middle planning; not an exact location photo

 Canyon access with public/private boundary caution.

-Culver gauge corridor
+Culver gauge area

 Useful middle-canyon flow reference for this report.